houyuanchen111/LiNo/README.md

 ### 🚀 Gradio demo

 This gradio demo is a GUI interface that requires no expert knowledge, suitable for general users.
+To run the demo, first download the required data from [this link](https://drive.google.com/file/d/1IrJ7s4qBEqfGo4AmHh7n54ZmB5as06mY/view?usp=sharing).
+Then, unzip the archive and place its contents into the `demo/` directory.

 Simply run:

 ```bash
 python app.py